EENI Global Business School

 The Arab Monetary Fund was created in 1976 (1396 A.H.) in Morocco (Rabat).

-1. Headquarters: Abu Dhabi (United Arab Emirates);
+1. Headquarters: Abu Dhabi (Emirates)

-2. Type of credits: short and medium term;
+2. Type of credits: short and medium term

-3. Structural Adjustment Facility;
+3. Structural Adjustment Facility

-4. Technical assistance;
+4. Technical assistance

-5. The Arab Monetary Fund has created the Economic Policy Institute;
+5. The Arab Monetary Fund has created the Economic Policy Institute

-6. The Arab Fund for Economic and Social Development is a Muslim fund of the Islamic Civilization.
+6. The Arab Fund for Economic and Social Development is a Muslim fund of the Islamic Civilization

 The objectives of the Arab Monetary Fund are to:

-1. Improve the balance of payments;
+1. Improve the balance of payments

-2. Elimination of restriction on current payments;
+2. Elimination of restriction on current payments

-3. Boost Arab Monetary Cooperation;
+3. Boost Arab Monetary Cooperation

-4. Develop an Arab Financial Market;
+4. Develop an Arab Financial Market

-5. Create a unified Arab Currency;
+5. Create a unified Arab Currency

-6. Encourage the foreign trade between the member economies.
+6. Encourage the foreign trade between the member economies

 Arab Monetary Fund Countries:

-1. Middle East: Bahrain, Iraq, Jordan, Kuwait, Lebanon, Oman, Palestine, Qatar, the Emirates, Saudi Arabia, Syria, and Yemen;
+1. Middle East: Bahrain, Iraq, Jordan, Kuwait, Lebanon, Oman, Palestine, Qatar, the Emirates, Saudi Arabia, Syria, and Yemen

-2. Africa: Algeria, the Comoros, Djibouti, Egypt, Libya, Morocco, Mauritania, Somalia, Sudan, and Tunisia.
+2. Africa: Algeria, the Comoros, Djibouti, Egypt, Libya, Morocco, Mauritania, Somalia, Sudan, and Tunisia

 Arab Development Funds.

-2. Arab Fund for Economic and Social Development;
+2. Arab Fund for Economic and Social Development

-3. Arab Trade Financing Programme;
+3. Arab Trade Financing Programme

-4. Arab Gulf Programme;
+4. Arab Gulf Programme

-5. Islamic Development Bank;
+5. Islamic Development Bank

-6. OPEC Fund for International Development;
+6. OPEC Fund for International Development

-7. Abu Dhabi Fund for Development;
+7. Abu Dhabi Fund for Development

-8. Kuwait Fund for Arab Economic Development;
+8. Kuwait Fund for Arab Economic Development

-9. Saudi Fund for Development.
+9. Saudi Fund for Development

-(c) EENI Global Business School (1995-2023)
+(c) EENI Global Business School (1995-2024)

 We do not use cookies